j-selby/leaffront/README.md

    Leaffront will only display a blank screen.
 - A `config.toml` file.
 An example can be found [here](example_config.toml).

+If you want to use Redis for notifications, you also going to need this installed and running.
+This can be found in the Debian package `redis-server`.

 Cross-compilation (for the Raspberry Pi)
 ----------------------------------------